Find this article useful?

 Why not sign up to our mailing list and receive regular articles and tips about IBD to your inbox.

-Many people with inflammatory bowel disease (IBD) - including those who are living with a stoma - go on to successfully have a family.
+Many people with inflammatory bowel diseases (IBD) such as Crohn's disesae and ulcerative colitis - including those who are living with a stoma or have had other surgery - go on to successfully have a family.
 But, you may find that your IBD - or the treatments you are having for it - present you with some challenges along the way.

 It’s a good idea to learn about how IBD might affect your family plans - for both men and women with IBD in advance of getting pregnant.